 “String Band Class, has opened an entire new world for me… not only musically and with square dancing, but socially (jams, festivals, workshops, etc.) as well.
 And for that, I’m forever grateful to you.” .D.
 R.

 If you’ve been playing old-time music on fiddle, clawhammer banjo, or guitar for a while and are ready to build your repertoire while meeting and playing with other people, then this class is for you!
 We meet for 8 weeks and learn 6 traditional tunes and songs.
 We start each lesson in a large group and the instructors play the tune we will work on that evening.
 Then, we slow it down and all sing the melody together to learn it by ear.
 We separate into different classrooms for group lessons on each instrument.
 Finally, we come back together and play the tune all together.
 On the fourth meeting, we work specifically on reviewing the first three tunes and harmony singing.
 For the final class meeting, we won’t be able to meet early for a big community dinner, but we can raise a toast and will play all the tunes we have learned during the session.
 In addition to the class meetings, enrolled students will receive access to source recordings and demonstration videos for each of the tunes we teach.

 Tuesdays 7:00 – 8:30pm (March 19 meet at 6:30 for potluck dinner)

 Instructors are Maggie Lind – clawhammer banjo, Patrick Lind – guitar, Sophie Enloe –fiddle.
 Previous experience on your instrument is required.
-If you are playing in the fiddle or banjo sections, you should be able to play several tunes in G/A and D/C tunings and be fairly comfortable picking out melody notes by ear but we are working on developing this skill as well.
-Guitarists should be familiar with the following open position chords: A, C, D, E, F, G and able to play the bass note/after strum or “boom chuck” technique.
+If you are playing in the fiddle or banjo sections, you should be able to play several tunes in G/A and D/C tunings and be fairly comfortable picking out melody notes by ear, and we are working on developing this skill as well.
+Guitarists should have a capo, be familiar with the following open position chords: A, C, D, E, F, G, and be able to play the bass note/after strum or “boom chuck” technique.